grrinchas/CI285-calculator/README.md

   "password": "23#483uA"
 }
 ```
-Also note, that I don't define credentials in request header as per http specification but in JSON, because this is not an authorization but a registration.
+Note, that I don't define credentials in request header as per http specification but in JSON, because this is not an authorization but a registration.

 Possible responses: